 Pinterest is one of the BEST ways to increase your blog traffic and grow your audience online.
 But if you’re not in the habit of pinning content daily you’re missing out on a really simple way to make that happen.

-So many of you have beautiful DIY, travel, and food photos and you’re absolutely missing out on a huge chunk of traffic if you’re not putting time into creating high-quality images and pinning your content on Pinterest!
-For me, this is one of THE easiest ways I’ve found to grow my blog and business and it generates OVER 50 PERCENT of the traffic to my site.
-And now that its smart feed has changed the rules a bit, it’s time for another post on how to grow your blog traffic via Pinterest!
+For me, Pinterest is one of the easiest ways I’ve found to grow my blog and business because generates OVER 50 PERCENT of the traffic to my site.
+Now that its smart feed has changed the rules a bit, it’s time for another post on how to grow your blog traffic via Pinterest!